odenyjacob/odenyjacob/README.md

 **About**

 Hi there 👋, welcome to my GitHub profile!
-I am a data practitioner with over 12 years of experience in public health and clinical trial data management activities within pharmaceutical industry and CROs.
+Seasoned clinical data professional with 12+ years of experience managing and engineering data for public health initiatives and clinical trials across pharmaceutical organizations and CROs.
+Specialized in ensuring data integrity while meeting rigorous timelines and compliance standards.
-Strong focus on delivering to time and quality expectations with excellent leadership and communication skills and willingness to support and mentor others.
-Ability to work both within a team environment and independently as required.
-Prior to my current position of an FSP Clinical Data Manager/Engineer, I held positions of a data manager and data analyst.
+Proven leader with exceptional communication skills and a passion for mentoring team members.
+Recognized for balancing collaborative teamwork with self-directed project execution to drive successful study outcomes.
+Currently serving as an FSP Clinical Data Manager/Engineer, building on previous roles as Data Manager and Data Analyst to deliver comprehensive data solutions throughout the clinical research lifecycle.

 **Skills**
 | **Skill**                     | **Tools**                                                                              |